 The dish is said to have originated at Pascal’s Manale restaurant located in the Garden District of New Orleans, where they’ve been making barbeque shrimp since 1913.
 It has since spread to homes and restaurants throughout the city.

-My version has the trademark TFD flavor complexity and hews very close to the classic recipe.
-I have adjusted the herbs and spices to my preference and added one very optional ingredient – a touch of liquid smoke that I find really enhances all the other flavors.
+I have adjusted the herbs and spices to My preference and added one very optional ingredient – a touch of liquid smoke that I find really enhances all the other flavors.
 By all means leave it out if you prefer a classic version of the recipe.